 2. It’s More Far-Reaching Than Real-Life Word of Mouth

 Word of mouth of any kind is great; personal recommendations are arguably the best kind of marketing out there!
 Having happy customers tell their family, friends, or business contacts is a great feeling – but this “real-life” word of mouth can only reach so far.
 This is where online word of mouth takes the baton.
-In fact, 85% of consumers trust online reviews just as much as personal recommendations according to BrightLocal’s research.

 When prospects read online reviews, they’re being advised by people who they may never even meet in real life.
-Online reviews aren’t just a wishy-washy digital marketing fad – they give your brand real-world credibility on a global platform.
+Online reviews aren’t just a wishy-washy digital marketing fad – they give your business real-world credibility on a global platform.